The top-secret Studio Ghibli Museum debuts its virtual tours on YouTube | Entertainment

 Everything is taken care of down to the last detail in the Ghibli Museum.
 Even the visitors’ toilets are a work of art.
 Check out…:

-But the most important museum installation is the Saturn Cinema, because here are projected ua series of short films by Studio Ghibli that cannot be seen anywhere else.
+But the most important museum installation is the Saturn Cinema, because they are projected here a series of short films by Studio Ghibli that cannot be seen anywhere else.
 They are not available on DVD or Blu-ray, nor on streaming platforms.
+And they have never been screened in theaters.

 If you want to see the rest of the videos (they are adding a new one every week), go to the YouTube channel of the Ghibli Museum.